 Although other natural remedies were frequently effective, anise oil was one of just two that permanently eliminated lice.
 People who used other herbal remedies typically reported reinfestations within a couple of months.

 People looking to purchase anise oil can find it in health food stores and online.

 2. Olive oil

 Olive oil offers similar benefits to anise oil, potentially suffocating lice and preventing them from coming back.
 Like anise oil, it ranked among the most effective remedies in the same 2018 study.
 People who want a highly effective home remedy should consider using olive oil and anise oil together.

 Olive oil may have other benefits for the hair and scalp.
 Learn more here.

 Olive oil is available to purchase in many grocery stores and online.

 3. Coconut oil

 Of the tested remedies, the team found that pure coconut oil was the only effective treatment.
-Within 4 hours of applying the oil, an average of 80% of the head lice were dead.
+Within 4 hours of applying the oil, an average of

 The two most effective medicated shampoos killed 97.9% and 90.2% of lice in the same period.